DouglaNyabasa/E-tender-system-with-blockchain-reactjs/README.md

 - **User Registration & Login**: Users can create accounts and log in to access the system.
 - **Create & Submit Tenders**: Registered users can create and submit tenders for projects.
-- **Evaluate Tenders**: Admins or authorized users can evaluate and accept tenders.
+- **Evaluate Tenders with AI**: Admins or authorized users can evaluate tenders using AI algorithms that assess the quality, relevance, and feasibility of the bids.
-- **Secure Record Keeping**: All tender-related actions are recorded on the blockchain for full transparency.
+- **AI-powered Bid Vetting**: AI models analyze submitted bids to rank or score them based on factors like completeness, pricing, alignment with project requirements, etc.
 - **Responsive Design**: The application works on both desktop and mobile devices.

 ---